 British imperialism is the father of the modern West and Spanish imperialism is its mother.
 Before the Age of Imperialism, the West was not a global power.
 The Classical Greeks and the Romans were not global powers—they were powers in an Europe that was deeply divided and mired in wars, famines, plagues, and civil wars.
 The West held some territories in the Middle East and North Africa during the Ancient and the Middle Ages, but the empires of the Middle East and North Africa too held territories in Europe for centuries.

-The first teachers of the Romans, the Etruscans, were conquerors who had arrived from the Levant (according to Herodotus, they were from Anatolia).
+The first teachers of the Romans, the Etruscans, were conquerors who had arrived from the Middle East (according to Herodotus, they were from Anatolia).
 Carthage dominated the Spanish territories and Sicily for centuries.
 The Islamic powers dominated Spain till the fifteenth century.
 The Ottomans controlled Eastern Europe till the twentieth century.
 The barbarian tribes from central Asia controlled large parts of Europe during the time of the Roman Empire.
 The barbarian raids were a regular feature in Europe till the Middle Ages.

 The modern West became wealthy and powerful during the Age of Imperialism.
 In 1945, the Age of Imperialism came to an end and the West started losing power.
 If imperialism had not happened, the West would not have become a global power.

 Post a Comment